esemoney/research-skeleton/README.md

 ## virtual environments with _conda_

 Virtual environments are used to manage dependencies.
 Each virtual environment specifies which versions of software and packages a project uses.
 The specs can be different for different projects, and each virtual environment can be easily swapped, created, duplicated or destroyed.
-Virtyak ennviroments solve the problem of one big monolithic Python environment when every package is installed in that one environment.
+Virtual ennviroments solve the problem of one big monolithic Python environment when every package is installed in that one environment.
 Since this environment is not documented anywhere, if you need to move to another computer, or need to recreate the environment from scratch several months later, you would be in for several hours or days of frustration.

 ⚠️ You can use software like conda, pipenv, poetry, venv, virtualenv, asdf or docker to manage dependencies.
-Here I use the conda workflow, which is popular among data scientists and researchers.
+Here we use the conda workflow, which is popular among data scientists and researchers.

 ### terminal